Leonardov31/flutter-projects/README.md

-# Simple apps created to learn how to build multplatform apps with Flutter framework
+# Apps created to learn how to build multplatform apps with Flutter framework

 ## Created apps
 * [BMI calulator](/bmi_calculator)